Mathics3/mathics-development-guide/docs/installing.rst

     $ docker pull mathicsorg/mathics

-However you this step is also done implicitly if you just issue the command to run the code.
-That invocation is given in the :ref:next section.
+This will pull the latest development release that has a docker tagname ``#latest`` if you want a stable release, give the version in the pull command.
+For example

+    $ docker pull mathicsorg/mathics#1.1.1

 From an OS-specific Repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~